ponylang/rfcs/text/0000-rename-maybe-pointer.md

 # Summary

-This RFC proposes renaming the `MaybePointer` struct of the `builtin` package to `StructPointer`.
+This RFC proposes renaming the `MaybePointer` struct of the `builtin` package to `NullablePointer`.

 # Motivation

 The current name, `MaybePointer`, has caused confusion for many Pony users who are either new to the language or using the C Foreign Function Interface (C-FFI) for the first time.
-As I understand it, the purpose of `MaybePointer` is for passing pointers to structs across the C-FFI boundary where those pointers may be null. `StructPointer` may lead to less confusion for users searching through the standard library for the functionality that this struct provides.
+As I understand it, the purpose of `MaybePointer` is for passing pointers to structs across the C-FFI boundary where those pointers may be null. `NullablePointer` may lead to less confusion for users searching through the standard library for the functionality that this struct provides.

 # Detailed design

-The `MaybePointer` struct in builtin will be renamed to `StructPointer`.
+The `MaybePointer` struct in builtin will be renamed to `NullablePointer`.
 It will otherwise remain unchanged.

 # How We Teach This